sasivatsal7122/Weather-API-GUI-Tkinter/README.md

 - AerisWeather API

-In this project an APi of <a href='https://openweathermap.org/api'> OpenWeather </a> is used to request weather of a city by sending a query to the api. queery looks like this:
+In this project an APi of <a href='https://openweathermap.org/api'> OpenWeather </a> is used to request weather of a city by sending a query to the api.\
+query looks like this:

 ```bash
 url :  http://api.openweathermap.org/data/2.5/weather